bryandodd/bryandodd.github.io/docs/scripts/yubikey/index.md

     `brew install ykman`
 ### `yubikey-manager` (`ykman`)

-Yubikey Manager is a CLI tool for configuring your Yubikey device: FIDO2, OTP, PIV, identify serial and firmware, enable or disable interfaces, and other extended features of Yubikey devices.
-This is the tool I use most frequently when interacting with my device.
+Yubikey Manager and it's CLI counterpart, `ykman`, are tools for configuring Yubikey *(FIDO2, OTP, PIV, identify serial and firmware, enable or disable interfaces, and other extended features)*.

+The GUI version (Yubikey Manager) is occasionally helpful for quick tasks or checking information, but the majority of the time I use `ykman`.
+The GUI only exposes some configuration control, while the CLI tool provides full access to every feature.

 See also: [`ykman` CLI Documentation](https://docs.yubico.com/software/yubikey/tools/ykman/Using_the_ykman_CLI.html)